Michelle39140/WeatherPy/README.md

 # WeatherPy

-Creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+Target: Creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.

 **Data**: [OpenWeatherMap API](https://openweathermap.org/api)